-The Division of Women’s Health promotes preventive women's health care in partnership with local agencies by providing education, facilitating access and assuring quality services in the areas of breast and cervical cancer, family planning, adolescent health and domestic violence.
+The Division of Women's health promotes preventive women's health care in partnership with local agencies by providing education, facilitating access and assuring quality services in the areas of breast and cervical cancer, family planning, and adolescent health.

 Empowering women and girls to achieve optimal health and well-being.
 Created by the Kentucky General Assembly, the Office of Women's Health is authorized and required to:

 - Be a reliable source of data and information on women's health;

 - Recommend measures of women's health and well-being for study and reporting; and

 - Administer a Women's Health Resource Center focusing on preventive and comprehensive health education.

 The mission of the Breast Cancer Research and Education Trust Fund is to reduce breast cancer incidence and mortality in Kentucky.
 The Breast Cancer Research and Education Trust Fund offers community grants to support local efforts to reduce the incidence of breast cancer.
 Efforts target the needs and challenges specific to underserved population groups and geographic regions.